Supporting Transition and Inclusion Record (STAIR)

 The Early Years Learning and Inclusion Service has worked with partners to coproduce a record to support children’s transitions.
 The STAIR has been designed to enable smooth transitions, which recognise children’s emotional needs, what help they might need and to capture each child’s uniqueness.

 The STAIR is optional, and settings may use their own versions if they prefer.
-The STAIR has prompts embedded to assist the key person in choosing the most useful information to share.
-The STAIR is 2 pages.
-The first page should be completed for every child.
-The second page should be completed where additional information would be useful in making adjustments to ensure transition is successful.
-When sharing the STAIR for children with SEND you should also attach any relevant reports or letters from professionals.
+The STAIR is in 8 short sections.
+Privacy Notice, Child Details, Transition Information, Developmental Progress and Contact Details should be completed for every child.
+Learning and Inclusion Needs, Professional Involvement and Plans should be completed where additional information would be useful in making adjustments to ensure transition is successful.
+When sharing the STAIR for children with additional needs you should also attach any relevant plans, reports or letters from professionals.

 The most important thing is to paint an accurate picture of the child, taking into account the child's own views.
 The STAIR should be completed in conversation with parents/carers and shared with consent, in line with your setting’s information sharing policy.